NJ Legislation

 Dyslexia Professional Development Law:

-Also worth noting is that AR129 (SR91 Senate version) passed in both houses, so it official.
+Also worth noting is that AR129 (SR91 Senate version) passed in both houses, so it official (link to bill).
 This is a resolution that urges State Board of Education to develop an endorsement to the instructional certificate for teachers of students with reading disabilities including, but not limited to, dyslexia.
 The resolution has lots of good stuff in it, however, a resolution is only a recommendation and no one technically has to follow it.
-We haven’t heard anything as to what our NJDOE is doing with this resolution, but we are hopeful.

 Other Bills still Pending …